CUR Dialogues 2016 Coming Soon!

 • assist faculty with strategies on optimizing their grant funding success, and

-• meet in small groups and talk informally with program officers and grants management officers – National Science Foundation, National Institutes of Health, National Endowment for the Humanities, National Endowment for the Arts, HHMI, Department of Energy, Department of Education, Department of Agriculture, Department of Defense agencies, Howard Hughes Medical Institute, Research Corporation for Scientific Advancement, Bonner Foundation, American Chemical Society’s Petroleum Research Fund, American Education Research Association, and more;
+• meet in small groups and talk informally with program officers and grants management officers.
+Past participating agencies include: National Science Foundation, National Institutes of Health, National Endowment for the Humanities, National Endowment for the Arts, Department of Energy, Department of Education, Department of Defense agencies, Howard Hughes Medical Institute, American Chemical Society’s Petroleum Research Fund, American Education Research Association, and more;

 • meet with other faculty and administrators who have met with success in grant funding; and

-• network with other faculty colleagues to identify potential research collaborations.
+• network with other faculty and administrator colleagues to identify potential research collaborations.

 In addition, CUR Dialogues provides a setting for funders to learn of the interests, needs, and concerns of researchers and educators relative to funding opportunities.
 CUR Dialogues have spawned many ideas for grant programs, and has helped agencies to refine their program guidelines.

-Who should attend: Faculty at all career stages; undergraduate research directors; grants administrators; development officers.
+Who should attend: Faculty at all career stages; undergraduate research directors; research and sponsored programs administrators; development and governmental affairs officers.